A recent study confirms what we already knew: Internet trolls aren't nice people.

 "Both trolls and sadists feel sadistic glee at the distress of others," researchers wrote in their paper, which was published in the journal Personality and Individual Differences.
 "The associations between sadism and GAIT were so strong that it might be said that online trolls are prototypical everyday sadists."

-In April, the Chicago Sun-Times and the other titles in the Sun-Times Media quit running comments with articles.
+In 2013, YouTube took steps to combat trolling by giving content creators more power to moderate and block comments.
+And in 2014, the Chicago Sun-Times and the other titles in the Sun-Times Media quit running comments with articles.

 "As anyone who has ever ventured into a comment thread can attest, these forums too often turn into a morass of negativity, racism, hate speech and general trollish behaviors that detract from the content," the group said in a statement.